belgif/rest-guide-validator/readme.md

 ```

 ## Reusable definitions only
-The `x-reusable-definitions-only` tag can be added on the top-level in an OpenAPI document to modify validation behavior.
+The `x-reusable-definitions-only: true` flag can be added on the top-level in an OpenAPI document to modify validation behavior.
-This tag indicates that the OpenAPI document only contains definitions that can be referenced from other OpenAPI documents, and doesn't specify a REST API.
+This flag indicates that the OpenAPI document only contains definitions that can be referenced from other OpenAPI documents, and doesn't specify a REST API.
 This affects some validation rules.
 If undefined, the OpenAPI is considered as a definitions-only document when `paths` is empty.

 ## Maven Plugin